LT-IntroToAI-SY2526/assignment6-part1-per4-quinny-12/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The most challenging part was understanding all the functions from libraries such as pandas, since I was unfamiliar with these libraries.

 ---